 City of Winnipeg (2014).
 Annual Financial Report.
 Available at: http://www.winnipeg.ca/finance/files/2014AnnualReport.pdf

-Housing Starts Sustainable Development Goals
+Housing Starts in the Sustainable Development Goals

 8. Promote inclusive and sustainable economic growth, employment and decent work for all